EnsemblGenomes/ensembl-static/plants/species/Theobroma_cacao/Theobroma_cacao_annotation.md

 with family consensus function names, homology scores and references, and other gene quality scores.

-This gene set includes 29,188 protein coding genes and was produced by Don Gilbert (Indiana University, 2012-03-08).
+This gene set was produced by Don Gilbert (Indiana University).